Nebo15/sage/README.md

 ### Using `with` (the old way)

-One of solutions is to write a business logic using `with` syntax.
-But when number of transaction steps grow, code becomes hard to maintain, test and even looks ugly.
-Consider following pseudo-code (don't do this):
+One solution is to write business logic using `with` syntax.
+But when the number of transaction steps grow, code becomes hard to maintain, test and even looks ugly.
+Consider the following pseudo-code __(don't do this)__:

 ```elixir
 defmodule WithExample do